Crow-EH/micronaut-fixture-repro/README.md

 # micronaut-fixture-repro
-Reproduction of a bug with Spock's fixtures methods and Micronaut Test annotation
+Reproduction of a bug with Spock's fixture methods and Micronaut Test annotation

 ## Requirements
 * JDK 8